sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-13_the-beginning-of-bhargava-tradition-of-bhuta-damara.md

 +++
-title = "The beginning of bhArgava tradition ofxa0bhUta-DAmara"
+title = "The beginning of bhArgava tradition of bhUta-DAmara"

 +++
 The preliminary section of the bhUtaDAmaraM with the vajra-maNDala